JamesA-usa/UDacity-coding-fun/README.md

 # Problem Definition & Data Collection

 Data from 2021 to 2024 was collected from the Stack Overflow Annual Developer Survey [1].
 The survey data was used to evaluate whether age, education, or work role impacted coding experience and which of those variables influenced years of coding the most.
-The data contained upwards of around forty-eight available columns (depending on year) so the most relevant columns were selected after a preliminary data review.
+Each years' worth of data contained between 48 and 114 columns (depending on year) so the most relevant columns were selected after a preliminary data review.

 # Data Preparation